-If you are an ardent listener of radio shows, you may want to learn more about the current options in the market.
+If you're an ardent listener of radio shows, you may want to learn more about the options in the market right now.

 Watch our video about how digital radios can be made more usable for people with sight loss.

 Internet radio Internet radio (also known as web radio) is a radio service transmitted over the Internet.
 Internet radio can be enjoyed on dedicated internet radios, via apps or on your computer.